 Al Wahbah Crater

 A volcanic crater 450km east of Jeddah, or 700km west from Riyadh.
-Some 2kms wide and 250m deep, adventures hikers can make the 45-minute journey to the salt pan beneath.
+Some 2kms wide and 250m deep, adventurous hikers can make the 45-minute journey to the salt pan beneath.

 To the south of Saudi Arabia